yabwe/medium-editor/bower_components/medium-editor/CUSTOM-EVENTS.md

 ***
 ### `focus`

-`focus` is triggered whenver a `contentedtiable` element within an editor receives focus.
+`focus` is triggered whenver a `contenteditable` element within an editor receives focus.
 If the user interacts with any editor maintained elements (ie toolbar), `blur` is NOT triggered because focus has not been lost.
 Thus, `focus` will only be triggered when an `contenteditable` element (or the editor that contains it) is first interacted with.

 ## Toolbar Custom Events